tyc/successfulunittest/manuscript/lowlevelcode.md

 Just be aware that in my code, I am doing a read, followed by a logical ORing of the lowest bit and finally the result is written back to register.
 This is true for both DDRB and PORTB registers.

-When doing unit test, the `__UNITTEST__` macro would be defined and PORTB and DDRB would be accessing an array element.
+When doing unit testing, the `__UNITTEST__` macro would be defined and PORTB and DDRB would be accessing an array element.
 Otherwise, it would addressing the actual registers on the microcontroller.
 Noticed that I created an array to contain all the registers in the microcontroller.
 This would only work if the microcontroller is small and simple.
 Luckily, the ATMega128 addressing of the registers starts at a very low address and it has only a small amount of registers.
 The size of all the mocked variables can be fitted to an 8bit value.

 For a 32bit microcontroller such as a Freescale MPC5510 PowerPC, there are hundreds of registers and simulating all the registers' addresses as an array is not a suitable strategy.
 An array to contain all the registers would be very large, and the index into the array would be a 32bit value.
 For such a microcontroller, the following set up might be better.